We’re here to guide you through the repayment process, every step of the way.

 Email: ed_loans@huecu.org

 UAS will handle all statements and repayment information regarding your loan.
-If you have questions about your account details, billing statements, are experiencing technical problems like being locked out of your account, or want to make a payment towards your loan, please contact UAS directly.
+If you have questions about your account details, billing statements, or want to make a payment towards your loan, please contact UAS directly.

 UAS Mailing & Contact Information